Yearbook Baby Ads Due THIS FRIDAY 3/31Deadline for baby ads in yearbook - 3/31 Space is limited [read more]

 Latest Featured Articles

+Come and join us for the 2017-2018 school year!
 Lincoln Lutheran is now accepting Registration Forms for the 2017-2018 school year.
-Early Registration will run until March 15th.
-Registration fee will go up after March 15th.
 You can print off a copy of the registration form by clicking HERE.
-If you have any questions either about the registration process or about choosing Lincoln Lutheran for your student please contact our Recruiting Coordinator, Kristin Bennett at email@example.com or call us at 402-467-5404.
+If you have any questions either about the registration process or about choosing Lincoln Lutheran for your student, please contact our Recruiting Coordinator, Kristin Bennett at firstname.lastname@example.org or call us at 402-467-5404.

 The Community Outreach Team spent several hours serving local agencies over the Thanksgiving Break.
 Several students helped the Center for People in Need prepare for their yearly Thanksgiving food distribution.
 Some worked to package, load and sort food in the days before the distribution.
 Others joined in on the day of the event, serving as distributors of different foods.
 Roughly 3,000 families were blessed by this gigantic community effort.
 Playing a role in all of it was humbling to say the least.